 How to: Change Cell Font and Background Color

-You can change cell font color and cell background.
+You can change the font and background colors of a cell.

-To change color characteristics for a range of cells, call the CellRange.BeginUpdateFormatting method for this range, modify the Font and Fill properties of the returned Formatting object and call the CellRange.EndUpdateFormatting method to finalize the modification.
+To change the color characteristics for a range of cells, call the CellRange.BeginUpdateFormatting method for this range, modify the Font and Fill properties of the returned Formatting object, and call the CellRange.EndUpdateFormatting method to finalize the modification.

 Cell Font Color